surifirstpin/AcuBI_Technical_Documents/Version.6/Dashboard.md

-**Interpretation :** If you are working with tool and making changes to the site.
+<b> Interpretation :  </b> If you are working with tool and making changes to the site.
 It is important to clear your cache so you are able to see the changes as they will appear to anyone viewing the page.

-**Navigation :** Click on dashboard .
+<b>Navigation : <b/>Click on dashboard .

 -   Go to **Clear Cache** and click on it.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1Nzc1OTAxNDcsNzE5NDM3NTgxLC02Nz
-I5OTg4OTMsODc4OTE0NDIyLC0zNzE1NDQwMzMsNjE3OTk3NDgx
-LDc4MDEzNTA1MSwtMTUzMTI4MTQ0OSwxNTk3MTExOTI1LDEwMj
-UzODYwNDMsLTExODA0MjU0ODIsMTYzMzgyNjU2OSwtMTI5MDg3
-MzE2MSwtNzAwNzkzNDc0LDU2ODY4NzAyMiw0NzU4MDc3MTQsND
-YxMjIzMjg0LDcyNDU1MjksNzM0NTMwMjg2LDEyODY4OTEyMTNd
-fQ==
+eyJoaXN0b3J5IjpbMTIxNzkwNDQzNyw3MTk0Mzc1ODEsLTY3Mj
+k5ODg5Myw4Nzg5MTQ0MjIsLTM3MTU0NDAzMyw2MTc5OTc0ODEs
+NzgwMTM1MDUxLC0xNTMxMjgxNDQ5LDE1OTcxMTE5MjUsMTAyNT
+M4NjA0MywtMTE4MDQyNTQ4MiwxNjMzODI2NTY5LC0xMjkwODcz
+MTYxLC03MDA3OTM0NzQsNTY4Njg3MDIyLDQ3NTgwNzcxNCw0Nj
+EyMjMyODQsNzI0NTUyOSw3MzQ1MzAyODYsMTI4Njg5MTIxM119

 -->